Intro-Sci-Comp-UIowa/biol-4386-course-project-Omarrababh/data/README.md

 The first set of groups (from cell D:O merge all control together and the target region of intercalated discs together. the other set contain data for each sample.

+These data are result of RNA anlaysis of sequenced RNA comparing between intercalted discs and control.